 Employment lawyers’ top, best 2013 blogs on race, gender, age, national origin discrimination; sexual harassment; overtime wage; and more employment law issues.

-Happy New Year from our employment attorneys at The Spitz Law Firm.
+Happy New Year from our employment attorneys at Spitz, The Employee’s Law Firm.
 It is at the start of 2014 that we typically look ahead while appreciating the year that has been.
 Here are some of our favorite employment law blogs for 2013:

 - Race Discrimination: Using The “N-Word,” Even Once, Can Create A Hostile Work Environment.